rezaadi0105/jb/README.md

 ## Contributing

-Contributions are welcome!
+- Contributions are welcome!
 Feel free to open pull requests for bug fixes, UI improvements, or additional features.
+- Due to my limited access to 5.05 and 6.72 firmware consoles, extensive success rate tuning has not been possible.
+Contributions focused on reliability improvements and success rate optimization for these firmwares are highly appreciated.

 ## License